MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureVNetSite.md

 ```

 ## DESCRIPTION
-The **Get-AzureVNetSite** cmdlet gets a list object with information about azure_2virtual networks for the current subscription.
+The **Get-AzureVNetSite** cmdlet gets a list object with information about Azurevirtual networks for the current subscription.
 If you specify a virtual network name, only information for that virtual network is returned.

 ## EXAMPLES